Healthy Cashew Chicken

-A Cashew Chicken Recipe that is so easy to make!
+A Healthy Cashew Chicken Recipe that is so easy to make!
 Learn how to make chicken with cashew nuts for a quick, healthy dinner in under an hour!

 Cashews, chicken, and veggies come together fast in this healthy Cashew Chicken Stir Fry for an easy weeknight meal.

 Our recipe has all of the rich, sweet, and salty flavors you crave, but is made a little bit lighter!
+We love this dish because it’s quick to make, packed with colorful veggies, and full of flavor thanks to coconut aminos and rice vinegar.

 If you love healthier takeout dishes like we do, try our Ginger Garlic Chicken, Chicken Stir Fry, or Healthy Fried Rice.